-The purpose of this policy is to prepare students in this graduate-level program for a work environment.
-These policies were designed to promote the ethical course of action expected of the profession (AOTA, 2015).
-One component of being a professional is being honest.
+The purpose of the attendance policy is to prepare students in this graduate-level program for a work environment.
+These policies were designed to promote the ethical course of action expected of the profession (AOTA, 2020).
 We want to promote responsible adult-learners who are capable of determining when an absence is appropriate and reporting to the department in a timely manner.

-Occupational therapy code of ethics (2020).
-American Journal of Occupational Therapy, 74(Suppl.3), 7413410005. https://doi.org/10.5014/ajot.2020.74S3006Class Attendance https://doi.org/10.5014/ajot.2020.74S3006Class Attendance https://example.com/Expectations and Absence Processes.
+American Occupational Therapy Association.
+(2020).
+Occupational therapy code of ethics.
+American Journal of Occupational Therapy, 74(Suppl.3), 7413410005. https://doi.org/10.5014/ajot.2020.74S3006

+A. Class Attendance Expectations and Absence Processes.

 Success of students in the professional occupational therapy program is highly dependent on active and consistent participation.
-Students are expected to attend ALL classes, arrive early, and dress in appropriate attire (i.e., in lab, be in lab clothes at the start of class).
+Students are expected to attend ALL classes, arrive early, and dress in appropriate attire as described in the Dress Code Policy. (i.e., in lab, be in lab clothes at the start of class).
 Promptness is also expected following breaks within a class period.
 Absence from, or tardiness to, educational activities can negatively influence the academic success of the student and potentially, class group members.